knuesel/typst-minideck/README.md

   3. Three
 ]
 ```

+This will show three subslides with progressively more content.
+(Note that the default theme uses the font Libertinus Sans from the [Libertinus](https://github.com/alerque/libertinus) family, so you may want to install it.)

 Instead of `#show: pause`, you can use `#uncover(2,3)[...]` to make content visible only on subslides 2 and 3, or `#uncover(from: 2)[...]` to have it visible on subslide 2 and following.